Two Virginia Officers Killed In Helicopter Crash While Responding To 'Unite The Right' Rally

 — Brennan Gilmore (@brennanmgilmore) August 12, 2017

-The rally was a violent scene with protesters wielding shields, wooden stick, and flags in massive scuffles that left people bloodied.
-The rally was planned for noon, but police issued an order to disperse before it started.
+The rally was a violent scene with passionate protesters wielding combat shields, wooden sticks from broken flags, while in massive scuffles that left people injured and bloodied.
+The rally was planned for noon, but police issued an order to disperse 20 minutes before it started.

-There have also been several reports of urine being tossed at reporters and the air is said to be filled with pepper, spray, mace and tear gas.
+There have also been several reports of urine being tossed at reporters and the air is said to be filled with pepper spray, mace, and tear gas.

-On Friday, at the stroke of midnight, hundreds of “Unite The Right” participants descended on Charlottesville, Virginia in what is said to be their largest demonstration in decades.
+On Friday, at the stroke of midnight, hundreds of “Unite The Right” participants descended on Charlottesville, Virginia, in what is said to be their largest demonstration in decades.
 Last night, they held an impromptu rally at the University of Virginia, which led to violent clashes with counter-protesters.

 Incredible moment for white people who've had it up to here & aren't going to take it anymore.
 Tomorrow we #UnitetheRight #Charlottesville pic.twitter.com/D9cBipniSp